Tutorial: Real-time Android Heart Rate Monitor and Dashboard

 access to a patients vital parameters in real timeWhen it comes to patient healthcare monitoring, reliable and secure real-time data streaming is mission critical.
-With patient healthcare, having access to a patients vital parameters in real time makes a great deal of difference in providing timely and accurate services on-site or remotely.
+With patient healthcare, having access to a patient vital parameters in real time makes a great deal of difference in providing timely and accurate services on-site or remotely.

-In this tutorial, we’ll build a simple healthcare monitoring application for Android (on the patient side), and a monitoring real-time dashboard (on the caregiver’s side) for capturing health data and displaying it in real time.
-In this tutorial, our application will collect heart rate and stream the data from the Android phone in real time to our dashboard UI.
+In this tutorial, we’ll build a simple heart rate monitoring application for Android (on the patient side), and a monitoring real-time dashboard (on the caregiver’s side) for capturing health data and displaying it in real time.
+What you’ll see is something similar to a “lite” version of what you get from an Oura Ring, Whoop, or Apple Watch.

-In our Android application, the phone’s camera will be used to capture the heart rate.
+In our Android heart rate application, the phone’s camera will be used to capture the heart rate.
 When the app user presses a finger against the camera, an image processing algorithm detects the red component on the finger image to sense the blood flow and then calculates a reading.
 The reading is averaged at the time span of one minute, and the heart rate is determined.
 Once we have the heart rate reading, the app streams the data in real time to a monitoring dashboard.

 Note : The terms “pulse rate” and “heart rate” are used interchangeably across the tutorial and source code literature.